 - The image must be 898 pixels wide by 250 pixels high.
 You may shrink and crop the image to fit within the constraint, but you may not disproportionately stretch the image nor resize the image greater than 100% its original size.
 Put another way, you can resize the image to be smaller but you shouldn't scale it larger than the original.
 Additionally, the only action you take to change the aspect ratio should be a crop; the aspect ratio should not change when you resize the image. - The file must be in JPEG format.
-You may, and should, take the photo in RAW format, but you must process it as a JPEG before submission. - The file must be named "username.jpg", where username is your e7 Forum username. - You should process and submit your JPEG file in the sRGB or sRGB IEC61966-2.1 color space.
+You may, and should, take the photo in RAW format, but you must process it as a JPEG before submission. - To submit the photo, upload it to your Flickr photostream, give it two tags of RawMaterial and e7Banner, then add it to the e7 Group pool.
+If you see your photo in the group pool and it has the appropriate tags then you have successfully submitted it!
+Be sure not to remove the image from the group, delete it from Flickr, or remove the tags from the image at any time or it may not be graded. - You should process and submit your JPEG file in the sRGB or sRGB IEC61966-2.1 color space.
 Since most browsers will ignore the embedded color profile anyway, you may choose to remove it but be sure to process it in one of these two color spaces to ensure proper color reproduction.
 Remember, additionally, that most monitors are set to a gamma value of 2.2.
-Adjust your gamma to this value, even if it is just temporary, before processing to ensure the image's contrast will appear as expected. - The submission should be an original photo taken by you for the purposes of this assignment. - Only use one of the Non-"Easy" Exposure Modes.
-To be clear, this means you can use Manual (M) mode, Aperture Priority (Av) or Shutter Priority (Tv).
-Do not use Program mode, any of the scene modes, or any other shooting/auto-exposure mode.
-If your camera does not have M, Av, or Tv modes, you will need to borrow one of the course's from Church Street lab. - You may optionally place your name unobtrusively on the image itself. - The only modifications you may make to your image are: processing the RAW file, shrinking the size while maintaining the aspect ratio, crop, application of the proper color space, and placement of your name on the image.
+Adjust your gamma to this value, even if it is just temporary, before processing to ensure the image's contrast will appear as expected. - The submission should be an original photo taken by you for the purposes of this assignment. - You may use any of these modes for your photo: Manual (M), Aperture Priority (Av) or Shutter Priority (Tv).
+Do not use Program mode, any of the scene modes, or any other shooting/auto-exposure mode. - You may optionally place your name unobtrusively on the image itself.

+• The only modifications you may make to your image are: processing the RAW file, shrinking the size while maintaining the aspect ratio, crop, application of the proper color space, and placement of your name on the image.
 Major modifications with Photoshop (or similar) or composite images are not permitted.
 The idea is that you showcase your skills with a camera, not with Photoshop!